 Google PageSpeed Insights is your ultimate tool for SEO.
 All you need to do is enter the URL of the website/web page that you want to analyze.
 Google PageSpeed will provide you with a complete analysis of the contents of your website and give you suggestions on how you can improve your website performance.
-Google has gone a step further by introducing the Google PageSpeed Insights API, where you can get all this information at one go with the API key.
+Google has gone a step further by introducing the Google PageSpeed Insights API, where you can get all this information in one go with the API key.

 Stackby allows PageSpeed Insights API to help you get analytics from PageSpeed insights without coding.
 We will learn: